bazaarvoice/bv-android-sdk/Apps/README.md

 	- _Browse..._ to the assets/docs folder in the project directory.
  - Click _OK_ on both windows.
 6. Run the application by choosing one of the Activity files in the Package Explorer and clicking the run button.
+	*	For the Intent Example, take a photo with the stock browser on a phone and share with BV Photo Share after "running" the app which installs it on the phone.